A cookie is a small piece of data sent from a website and stored on the user’s computer.

 Under that tab, click Manage data.

-A window like this will appear where you can delete cookies from the selected websites or remove all at the same time.
+A window like this will appear where you can delete cookies from the selected websites or remove them all at the same time.

 How to delete cookies from Microsoft Edge?